 When you store your computer in its case.
 Do not put your power adapter or anything else on the top of your computer.
 The case is only large enough for the laptop, and putting items in with it can damage the screen.

-To clean your laptop’s keyboard or touchpad, a soft cloth or paper towel with a small amount of rubbing alcohol will get rid of any oils that have accumulated.
+To clean your laptop’s keyboard or touchpad, a microfiber cloth with a small amount of rubbing alcohol will get rid of any oils that have accumulated.
 Do not attempt to remove your keys in order to clean under them, they are broken very easily.
 An air duster can be used to remove dust from under the keys by spraying in between them.

 Over time, your battery’s maximum capacity will decrease.
 There are three things you can do to minimize this: